 For more detailed information about the Teen Driver Challenge, click here.

 Participants must be a high school student who has a restricted permit or driver's license.
-The class consists of two training days; the first day is a four-hour block of instruction in a classroom and the second day is eight-hours of vehicle operations at the Okeechobee High School Drivers Education pad.
+The class consists of three training days; the first day is a four-hour block of instruction in a classroom and the next two evenings are four-hours of vehicle operations at the Okeechobee High School Drivers Education pad.
 Your teen will learn service and maintenance, techniques on vehicle control, crash avoidance, and lots more.
 Students must use their own vehicles and it is recommended they use the vehicle they will

 most likely be driving.
 Upon successful completion of the program, students will receive a certificate of completion.
 Certificates may be presented to your auto insurance company for a possible reduction in

 your insurance premium (See Sergeant Stripling for a list of local participating insurance companies).
 All Instructors are Okeechobee County Sheriff Deputies.
 Topics include: Knowing your vehicle, using your senses, vehicle dynamics, safe driving habits, alcohol and driving, aggressive driving.